 Your Life In Prison was a hit, it s up to volume 11 now and I have done two interviews with people who actually called from inside the state prison and we did the interview live on the radio.
 That’s one thing I love so much about the show, is that I can take all kinds of interviews or whatever I want and broadcast it live on a FM radio station, it’s a dying tradition.
 When I was in high school there was a guy who played hardcore on the University of Riverside college station every Wednesday.
 Me and my friends would call in and request songs and then he would play them and give us shout outs, that was always so cool to me and I love being able to do that now.
 Wes actually did a 3 part Your Life In Prison series, where he broke down everything you would ever want to know about life in the California prison system.
 With him not being alive now, having those shows up on the SoundCloud page is pretty special to me.

 Now in 2021 the show still has only handful of listeners, but it’s still my thing, it’s still my younger self creating something I dreamt of doing.
 My life is so busy now, it’s gotten so much bigger, YLIA seems like such a small part of it.
-But every time I get behind the mixer I am reminded of what it means to me.
+But every time I get behind the mixer and get it crackin I am reminded of what it means to me.
 Over the past year I have had the privilege of interviewing some of my favorite bands who made some songs that have become part of my DNA and mean more to me than I can explain.
 Being able to do those interviews has been very special to me, especially Jeremy from Fury and Anxious.
 Aunt Rosie doesn’t do the show regularly with me anymore, life kind of took us both in different directions and the show is mainly hardcore releases and interviews, but she will always be my co-host.
 The birth of YLIA will always be her and I.

-Another crazy story related to the show is how I met my current girlfriend.
+Another crazy story related to the show is how I met the love of my life.
 On the blog awhile back I wrote an entry called “the girl with the pink hair” about a dream I had where I met this girl I fell in love with and married.
 On June 29th, 2019 the radio station held a concert fundraiser where I got a 4 hour block to play music and interview all the bands that were playing the show that night.
 I had been playing this band Basha in the weeks prior, because I liked their music and they were going to be headlining the fundraiser show.
 They were scheduled to stop by the studio around 5pm on the day of the fundraiser show to interview with me.
 I was expecting an older female punk band for some reason, I pictured like 4 girls who resembled the singer of Vice Squad.
 Holly and Amber of Basha rolled in to the studio, Holly was sleeved with tattoos and Amber was absolutely beautiful rockin hoop earrings and the cutest hair style.